magento-mcom/golang-interview-test/README.md

 We have provided to you a ready to use Subscriber that can be spin up with Docker: `docker-compose up -d api`.
 The URL of the Subscriber is `http://localhost:8083`.

 ⚠️ **IMPORTANT:** This Subscriber is intentionally unstable.
-Sometimes returns 200 (OK) responses and sometimes 5xx errors.
+Sometimes returns 202 (ACCEPTED) responses and sometimes 5xx errors.
 Try to call several times to `curl -v http://localhost:8083 -d` and you'll see the different responses.
 We would expect from you to implement some kind of retry mechanism inside API Gateway.